2020 Yellowstone & Grand Teton Photo Itinerary

 Day 3: Yellowstone National Park — Geyser Basins

 There’s no better light than dawn for outstanding photography, and we rise early to capitalize on it.
-Setting out in our specialty North American Safari Trucks with double-wide pop-top roof hatches, sunrise shots of the Tetons and wildlife of Jackson Hole inaugurate our day.
+Setting out in our specialty North American Safari Vans with double-wide pop-top roof hatches, sunrise shots of the Tetons and wildlife of Jackson Hole inaugurate our day.
 After a hearty breakfast, we travel north into the world’s first and most famous national park, storied Yellowstone.
 The park’s unique geyser basins are our focus today as we explore the geothermal features of Upper, Midway and Lower Geyser basins on foot.
 We’ll also have a chance to photograph legendary Old Faithful, Grand Prismatic Hot Spring and the scenic Firehole River.

 Day 4: Yellowstone's Northern Range